tbonne/peds/_build/html/_sources/docs/IntroComm.md

-# <font color="darkorange">Model interpretation and communication</font>
+# <font color="darkorange">Let's try and learn from our models</font>

-Here we will spend a little time looking at how to interpret the results from our models, and importantly how we can communicate these results to non-specialists.
+In this part of the book we look a little closer at how we can interpret the results of our supervised learning models.
+In particular we’ll make the distinction between know how our models are making predictions, and whether those patterns the model finds useful are causal in some way.
+We’ll start off with a silly example of divorce rates and the number of waffle houses.
+We’ll show that the model can use the number of waffle houses to make better predictions about divorce rates, but the pattern is not causal.
+This is meant to help us communicate the difference between how the model is making predictions and causal interpretations to non-specialists.
+We’ll also take a look at a more experimental approach, called A-B testing, that tries to get at causal questions using machine learning.